shivangjhalani/airport-sim/functions.md

   > How would he enter luggage content info?
 Should we make it random with less chances?
 - luggage-queue `luggageCheckin` (luggage-info)
   > The luggage will be tagged with its customer details and flight details.
+  > Also add conditions for overweight over count etc.
 - boarding-pass `customerCheckin` (customer-info-from-ticket-booking)
   > Boarding pass has info like - Passenger details, assigned seat, assigned gate, luggage info ...
 - stack `loadingLuggage` (luggage-queue)